-B.4 Internal control system continued2.
-Compliance within the corporate governance and risk management frameworks
+2. Compliance within the corporate governance and risk management frameworks

 Whilst ultimately the boards of the various regulated entities are responsible for ensuring compliance with the relevant regulations, the group's governance framework includes a number of board and executive committees with delegated authority to consider matters within their remit.
-The executive committee has been delegated a number of activities by Beazley plc, such as the receipt of reports and updates relating to matters associated with BFL, the Lloyd's service companies, Bldac, BlCl, and Beazley America Insurance Company (BAIC).
+The executive committee has been delegated a number of activities by Beazley plc, such as the receipt of reports and updates relating to matters associated with BFL, the Lloyd's service companies, Bldac, BlCl, and BAIC.
 To assist with this responsibility, the executive committee has set up a risk and regulatory committee to maintain direct oversight of the compliance function and matters pertaining to regulatory risk.
 The risk and regulatory committee escalates matters to the executive committee, boards and board committees as appropriate.